 c) Is the business profitable?

-Don’t make the common mistake of pulling loads without having a reliable estimate of your cost and rates per mile.
+Don’t make the common mistake of pulling loads without having a reliable estimate of your cost and rate per mile.
 It’s a guaranteed recipe for failure.
-You should start driving only when you have determined pricing and a strategy that will give you a solid profit.
+You should start driving only when you have determined pricing and a strategy that gives you a solid profit.

 3. Find high-paying freight loads

 Knowing how to find high-paying loads is essential to the success of your trucking business.
 New truckers often make the mistake of trying to rely solely on load boards.
 After all, load boards seem so convenient.
 Unfortunately, these loads also have high competition and pay the least.

 The right strategy to grow a trucking business is to find loads from direct shippers.
 This strategy leads to long-term relationships with companies that value your services and pay a reasonable rate.

 The most effective way to find direct shippers is to contact them directly.
 Call companies in the industry you want to support and ask to speak to the shipping manager.
 Ask them what is needed to get onto their approved carriers list.
 Repeat this process often until you build a list of clients that will work with you.

 Calling and visiting clients requires hard work, which is why few owner-operators do it.
 However, it’s the path that successful truckers recommend.

 New owner-operators usually start their business with only a few direct shipping clients.
 Since new owner-operators have excess capacity, they use a load board to fill some of their time.
 This strategy is reasonable as long as they focus on their long-term objective of getting direct shipping clients.